 For the hepatic diseases related to porphyria, the following medications may be used.
 To manage the pain experienced by the patients, opiods are usually administered.
 Since there are possibilities of attacks in the patients, hematin may be taken in by patients.
 Beta blockers like Atenolol may be administered to manage blood pressure.
 A high carbohydrate diet is also recommended to aid the recovery of patients.

 To treat erythropoietic diseases, iron supplements are usually administered.
 Blood transfusion and a bone marrow transplant may also be done to the patient to improve the synthesis and supply of porphyrins in the blood.

 Other treatments for porphyria include an intake of beta-carotene supplements, removal of blood (phlebotomy), use of chloroquinone, and the use of sedatives to aid in sleeping and reduction of anxiety.

 Prevention of Porphyria

 Since some forms of porphyria are genetic in nature, it can be said that the disorder cannot be fully prevented; however, avoiding or eliminating triggers can reduce symptoms.
-Some important factors to be eliminated include use of recreational drugs, avoidance of mental stress, limiting of drinking habits, and avoidance of use of certain antibiotics.
+Some important factors to be eliminated include the use of recreational drugs, avoidance of mental stress, limiting of drinking habits, and the avoidance of the use of certain antibiotics.

 Diagnosis of Porphyria

 Porphyria is diagnosed using different biochemical tests.
 Urine samples can be analyzed to test for acute porphyria by determining the posphobillinogen (PBG) in the samples.
 PBG is one of the first substances in the porphyrin synthesis pathway.
 In most cases of acute porphyria, the urinary PBG is reported to be elevated.
 Alanine may also be detected in urine samples.

 Other tests which can be done to diagnose porphyria include computed tomography (CT) scans, chest X-ray, and echocardiogram (EKG).